 A failure to pay or a delay in paying an award made by an Employment Tribunal to an individual may result in a fine.
-That can also include an uneasonable delay in payment e.g. waiting to decide whether to appeal the original decision of the Tribunal:
+That can also include an unreasonable delay in payment e.g. the Respondent is waiting to decide whether to appeal against the original decision of the Tribunal:

 The employer will be warned in writing that if an award it is not paid within a set period (the maximum period is 28 days) a fine may be imposed.
 (Note that would be in addition to any interest due on the late payment – the interest would be payable to the employee.)

 A fine will be normally at 50% of the value of any compensation awarded but the minimum and maximum limits of a fine are £100 and £5,000 respectively;